andremsalisep/devops-24-25-1241899/CA1/README.md

 ## Part 1

-### Goals

-#### Part 1.1 Goals:
--   Create CA1/part1 directory and copy the Basic folder from example repository into the new folder.
--   Add a JobYears (integer) field to the application.
--   Add support for the new field.
--   Add unit tests for testing the creation of Employees and the validation of their attributes (for instance, no null/empty values).
--   Debug the server and client parts of the solution.
--   Once the new feature is completed (and tested) commit and push with a new tag (v1.2.0).
--   At the end of the assignment mark the repository with the tag ca1-part1.1.

-#### Part 1.2 Goals:
--   Create a branch called "email-field".
--   Add support for the email field.
--   Add related unit tests for Employees and the validation of their attributes.
--   Merge with Master Branch and tag v1.3.0.
--   Create a branch for fixing bugs called "fix-invalid-email".
--   Add a validation to assure email field contains @.
--   Merge with Master Branch and use a minor tag v1.3.1.
--   At the end of the assignment mark the repository with the tag ca1-part1.2.

-#### Alternative Solution Goals:
--   Present an alternative technological solution for version control not based on Git.
--   Compare the alternative solution with Git.
--   Describe how the new tool could be used.
--   Implement this solution in the previous Assigment Parts.

-### Development
 In the first part of the assignment setup tasks we are also asked to create a new folder using **mkdir CA1/part1** and then copied the Basic folder of the example application into part1 folder.
 After the part one setup, the first commit was made and pushed using the commands **git add .** and **git commit -m "Added basic files to repository"**.
 This first commit was then pushed via **git push -u origin master**.
 Following that, the commit was tagged with the command **git tag -a v1.1.0 -m "version 1.1.0"** and pushed with **git push --tags**.